Keyboard shortcuts

 u128unsigned128 bits

-However, the types int and uint are generally your default choices, and their sizes depend on the target platform you’re compiling for.
-For example, when compiling for x64, an int or uint will be 64 bits.
+There’s also the types int and uint, which are generally your default choices.
+Their sizes depend on the target platform you’re compiling for, e.g. when compiling for x64, an int or uint will be 64 bits.

 There’s also the type called byte, which is actually just an alias for u8.